SP1

 package `alloy v0.1.1 cannot be built because it requires rustc 1.76 or newer, while the currently active rustc version is 1.75.0-nightly`

-This is due to the fact that the Succinct Rust toolchain might be built with a lower version than the MSRV of the crates you are using.
-You can check the version of the Succinct Rust toolchain by running cargo +succinct --version.
-The Succinct Rust toolchain's latest version is 1.79, and you can update to the latest version by running sp1up.
+You can check the version of your local Succinct Rust toolchain by running cargo +succinct --version.
+The latest release of the Succinct Rust toolchain is 1.81.
+You can update to the latest version by running sp1up.

 cargo prove build --ignore-rust-version